 I&B ministry lifts 48-hour ban on Asianet News, Media One

-The Centre on Saturday lifted the 48-hour ban imposed on Friday on two Malayalam news channels for reportage that could "enhance communal disharmony" across the country, sources said.
-The ban on Asianet News was lifted at 1.30 am, while the ban on Media One was lifted at 9.30 am on Saturday, a source at the Ministry of Information and Broadcasting told PTI.
+The government on Saturday revoked the 48-hour ban imposed on Friday on two Malayalam news channels for reportage that could "enhance communal disharmony" across the country.
+The ban on Asianet News was lifted at 1.30 am, while the ban on Media One was lifted at 9.30 am on Saturday, and both were back on air, a source at the Ministry of Information and Broadcasting told PTI.

+Later in Pune, I&B Minister Prakash Javadekar said the Centre has lifted the ban and the government supports the freedom of the press.
+While Asianet News Editor M G Radhakrishnan said his channel's management had contacted the ministry after the ban was imposed and spoken with relevant people, explaining the channel's position, Media One Editor-in-chief C L Thomas said his channel had not reached out to the government and the ministry "suo motu" revoked the ban.

+"We were proceeding for legal action.
+Today we got the information that the ban has been revoked, so we did not go ahead with the legal proceedings.
+We did not contact anyone in the ministry, the government suo motu lifted the ban," Thomas told PTI.
+"We are happy that the ministry has suo motu lifted the ban.
+We will continue on the same path we have been following and upholding the classical values of journalism," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)